Joaquin-M2/portfolio-website-backend/README.md

 ## Endpoints

-Currently, the backend code in this repository creates 4 different endpoints: Users, Tools, Tags and Icons.
+Currently, the backend code in this repository creates 4 different endpoints: Users, Resources, Tags and Icons.
 Down below you can find a brief description for each of them, even though they will be documented in the future following the <a href="https://www.openapis.org/" target="_blank">OpenAPI Specification</a>.

 ### Users

-Required for letting any visitor have their own account and save their favorite tools in the "Tools" section.
+Required for letting any visitor have their own account and save their favorite resources in the "Resources" section.

 Some requests are aimed to most users (e.g. POSTing into /user/signup and /user/login) whilst some others are for administrators (e.g. PATCHing user accounts to update their role or DELETEing their account).